TIME-OUT FOR YOUR PUP OR TIME-OFF FOR YOU?

 The puppy is put outside in the fenced-in backyard.

-The idea behind that is to give the puppy a way to release his energy somewhere other than the house.
-However, your pup is now able to do whatever he wants, meaning digging, chewing, barking, and jumping.
+The idea is to give the puppy a way to release his energy somewhere other than the house.
+However, your pup can now do whatever he wants: digging, chewing, barking, and jumping.
 So, what have we taught our dog?
 We taught him that if he runs, jumps, chews, barks, and bites out of control in the house, he can go outside and do it all he wants to!